Aspie96/Rapty/README.md

 Rapty is a keylogger PoC for Windows.

-Today it works and it's hard to detect and today is *2 March 2017*.
+Today it works and it's hard to detect and today is *14 June 2017*.

 # The article
 You may read my article about it visiting the following sources: